broland29/broland29/README.md

 # Welcome, fellow Wanderer.

-## My name is Bálint Roland, a.k.a broland29

 ### Who am I?
+My name is Bálint Roland.
 I'm a Computer Science student at the Technical University of Cluj-Napoca.
 I'm 20 years old and I come from the city of Dej.

 ### Do i code?
 I have basic experience in:
-  - C
+-🌀 C
-  - C++
+-🌀 C++
-  - Java
+-🌀 Java
-  - VHDL
+-🌀 VHDL

 I also know a very few things about
-  - Assembly
+-🌀 Assembly
-  - Linux
+-🌀 Linux
-  - SQL
+-🌀 SQL

 ### What else?
 I am open-minded, always ready to learn new things